-CRISPR is a gene editing tool recently discovered by scientists that have enormous potential to usher in a new era of medicine.
-CRISPR can be used to stop diseases like cystic fibrosis and Down syndrome by editing the genome and fixing mutations in the embryo, which is the epitome of preventative medicine.
-This way, scientists can edit out unfavorable portions of DNA, using CRISPR as a pair of “molecular scissors,” and instead paste more favorable portions of DNA.
+CRISPR is a gene-editing tool recently discovered by scientists that have enormous potential to usher in a new era of medicine.
+CRISPR can be used to stop diseases like cystic fibrosis and Down syndrome by editing the genome and fixing mutations in the embryo as a means of preventative medicine.
+Scientists can edit out unfavorable portions of DNA using CRISPR as “molecular scissors” and instead paste more favorable portions of DNA.
 The potential is huge in ushering a new era where doctors can cure most diseases that were thought to incurable before.